-Accessibility is the industry term for making websites or other systems usable by people with disabilities, who often rely on assistive technology, such as blind users who rely on screen readers.
+Accessibility is the industry term for making websites or other systems usable for people with disabilities who rely on assistive technology, such as screen readers, to effectively navigate websites.
 While many of our clients are required to create accessible systems either because of legal regulations or organizational policy, we encourage everyone to consider accessibility for any project.
 To this end, accessibility requirements are covered in every project’s discovery and planning phase.

 "Web accessibility means that websites, tools, and technologies are designed and developed so that people with disabilities can use them.” — W3C, Web Accessibility Initiative

 While not yet a uniform legal requirement for all websites, accessibility is a requirement for many government websites and many organizations are making accessibility an internal requirement to avoid potential legal liability, to extend their audience, or because it is the right thing to do.